Post-Doctoral Fellowships and Research: Application Guidelines

 - a brief statement of support from your sponsor in the Faculty.

 We will review all the draft submissions we receive, and put forward our nominations for the final selection process later in the month.
-We will be in touch with all applicants about the status of their proposals by the end of January, and will work
+We will be in touch with all applicants about the status of their proposals by the end of January.

 For further details see: